 No Wheelchairs on the Alberta Falls Trail

-The Alberta Falls Trail in not wheelchair accessible.
-The rugged, unpaved trail runs among the trees which massive roots often protrude along the path.
+The Alberta Falls Trail is not wheelchair accessible.
+The rugged, unpaved trail runs among the trees whose massive roots often protrude along the path.
 This, in its turn, makes the hike to Alberta Falls impossible for handicapped visitors and hikers with strollers.

 Wear Good Hiking Shoes